This post may contain affiliate links. Please read our disclosure policy.

-This baked General Tso’s Cauliflower is every bit as delicious as the fried version.
-It’s quick and easy to make and is a super delicious vegan + paleo meal.
+This Baked General Tso's Cauliflower is every bit as delicious as the fried version.
+It's quick and easy to make and is super delicious!

 The first time I told my handsome man we were having General Tso's Cauliflower for dinner, his response was, “That's it?”
 I watched his face turn from confused to desperate as I confirmed that dinner would be cauliflower and rice.
 No meat.
 No other veggies.